This is my complete guide to accounting automation in 2022.

 This study by the World Economic Forum gives insights into the skills increasing and decreasing in-demand:

-Learning how to use software to automate accounting processes helps you improve professional development and be prepared for the future of accounting.
+Learning how to use accounting systems to automate accounting processes helps you improve professional development and be prepared for the future of accounting.

 When there’s accounting process automation, you can get faster insights into the numbers, which can then be leveraged by financial analysts and accounting teams for improved business operations decision-making.